topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 SRCS += uart_example.c
 ```
 **2. Check or Modify UART Function Logic**
-If you need to inspect or edit the logic for UART initialization, data transmission/reception, or interrupt handling, refer to:
+To inspect or edit the logic for UART initialization, data transmission/reception, or interrupt handling, refer to the following source file:
 ```
 $ vi ~/vcp/sources/dev.drivers/uart/tcc70xx/uart_example.c
 ```
 **3. Configure UART Channel and GPIOs**
-The UART channel, baud rate, and associated TX/RX GPIO pins used for the UART test can be configured in:
+The UART channel, baud rate, and associated TX/RX GPIO pins used for the UART test can be configured in the following header file:
 ```
 $ vi ~/vcp/sources/dev.drivers/uart/uart_example.h
 ```